 You will read and review a book approved by the instructor addressing the intersections between race, place, and planning.
 Your original review will be about approximately 1500- 2000 words.
+In addition, you will be asked to present your summary of the book with three key takeaways.
 A list of books will be provided for you to choose from.
 You can also select a relevant book not on the list, which will need the instructor's approval.